Independent Medical Examiners

 - Handbook for independent medical examiner reports

-- Independent medical examinations report template
+- Independent medical examinations report template and 'user' guide

 - IME Service Standards